The Ultimate Guide to

 Tutors, Sports Coaches, Music Teachers, Art Teachers, and more

-People who are Passionate about Personal Development and Passionate about Children
+People who are Passionate about Personal Development and Care about Children

-We have WISDOM Coaches who are parents and grandparents that want to empower their own children and other children as well.
-Many are self-described personal development “junkies” and love learning and applying mindset training in their own lives.
+We have WISDOM Coaches who are parents and grandparents who want to empower their own children and other children as well.
+Many are self-described “personal development junkies” and love learning and applying mindset training in their own lives.

 And others who have spent time in corporate or other work who want their work to have deeper meaning – they are passionate about personal development and passionate about children and see it as their purpose to empower children.

 And that really is our number one criteria.
 That you have a passion for helping kids and a love of personal development and mindset work.